 c) that all air traffic communications as defined in Annex 10 to the Convention on International Civil Aviation fall within priority categories 1 to 6 of Article 44;

-d) that Table 15-2 of Appendix 15 identifies the bands 1 530-1 544 MHz (space-to-Earth) and 1 626.5-1 645.5 MHz (Earth-to-space) for distress and safety purposes in the maritime mobile-satellite service as well as for routine non-safety purposes,resolves
+d) that Table 15-2 of Appendix 15 identifies the bands 1 530-1 544 MHz (space-to-Earth) and 1 626.5-1 645.5 MHz (Earth-to-space) for distress and safety purposes in the maritime mobile-satellite service as well as for routine non-safety purposes,

+e) that ICAO coordinates aviation communications and spectrum requirements

+resolves

 1 that, in frequency coordination of MSS in the bands 1 525-1 559 MHz and 1 626.5-1 660.5 MHz, administrations shall ensure that the spectrum needed for distress, urgency and safety communications of GMDSS, as elaborated in Articles 32 and 33, in the bands where No. 5.353A applies is accommodated;

-2 that, prior to the frequency coordination of MSS in the bands 1 525-1 559 MHz and 1 626.5-1 660.5 MHz, administrations shall ensure that the spectrum needed for AMS(R)S communications within priority categories 1 to 6 of Article 44 in the bands where No. 5.357A applies is accommodated with priority over any other service as stipulated in No. 5.357A;
+2 that, prior to the frequency coordination of MSS in the bands 1 525-1 559 MHz and 1 626.5-1 660.5 MHz, administrations shall ensure that the spectrum needed for AMS(R)S communications in the bands where No. 5.357A applies is accommodated with priority over any other services in the same and/or different network as stipulated in No. 5.357A;

 3 that administrations shall ensure the use of the latest technical advances, in order to achieve the most flexible, efficient and practical use of the generic allocations;

-4 that administrations shall ensure that MSS operators carrying non-safety-related traffic yield capacity, as and when necessary (in particular at the coordination meetings), to accommodate the spectrum requirements for distress, urgency and safety communication of GMDSS communications, as elaborated in Articles 32 and 33, and for AMS(R)S communications within priority categories 1 to 6 of Article 44; this could be achieved in advance through the frequency coordination process in resolves 1 and 2, and, when necessary, through other means if such means are identified as a result of studies in invites ITU-R;
+4 that administrations shall ensure that MSS operators carrying non-safety-related traffic yield capacity, as and when necessary (in particular at the coordination meetings), to accommodate the spectrum requirements for distress, urgency and safety communication of GMDSS communications, as elaborated in Articles 32 and 33, and for AMS(R)S communications; this could be achieved in advance through the frequency coordination process in resolves 1, and when necessary, through other means if such means are identified as a result of studies in invites ITU-R;

-[Editor’s note: there is a need to address the difference between AMS(R)S and GMDSS.]

-5 in case that unacceptable interference is caused to AMS(R)S, in application of this Resolution, the unacceptable interference shall be immediately eliminated upon the seek of advice,instructs the Secretary General
+5 in case that unacceptable interference is caused to AMS(R)S, in application of this Resolution, the unacceptable interference shall be immediately eliminated upon the seek of advice,

+6 To achieve the process indicated in resolves 4, all administrations providing and planning AMS(R)S networks should hold consultation meetings on a regular basis (e.g. yearly) to

+i) accommodate the AMS(R)S spectrum requirements coordinated by ICAO;

+ii) ensure that AMS(R)S spectrum requirements as derived by ICAO communication requirements are given priority access to spectrum in respect to ensuring that No. 5.357A is fulfilled;

+make spectrum available for AMS(R)S in case that no agreement is reached during the regular coordination process with MSS networks.

+instructs the Secretary General

 to bring this Resolution to the attention of ICAO,

 instructs the Director of the Radiocommunication Bureau